-This special private tour is designed for those interested to discover the most important battles of the ancient world through the history in order to discover the mysteries of that age!
+The amazing legend of Marathon and Thermopylae 8-h; This special private tour is designed for those interested to discover the most important battles of the ancient world through history in order to discover the mysteries of that age!
 The plane of Marathon and Thermopylae.
 Why only a few Greeks stood against many!
 Why was the Marathon battle against the Persians so important?
 The battle is considered a defining moment in the development of European culture.

 Marathon!
 The battle that has changed the world!

-Highlights of The legendary Marathon and Thermopylae tour
+Highlights of Amazing Marathon and legendary Thermopylae 8-h private tour

 - Tumulus Of Athenians